 The runtimes on the highest 3 modes are between 1hr 20mins to 1hr 35mins.
 This is shorter than many other 18650 battery flashlights with a SST-40 emitter, due to the light having a relatively high sustained brightness, and maintaining consistent brightness levels (after thermal step-down).
 For light painting purposes, this runtime shouldn't be an issue, and using strobe mode (which is the primary use of this light) will double the runtime.

 Peak beam intensity for was measured at - 123, 1041, 3695, 5919, 9182, 15900, 20311, and 36103 candela (lux/1m).
 This is very impressive.
 Bear in mind that my Opple light meter may overestimate this measurement by 25%.
 The peak beam intensity is almost x3 higher than original LightPainter (13612cd), and may allow photographic exposures to be reduced by approximately one stop.
-This makes the LightPainter V2 potentially useful for blue hour photography, or for use near street lights.
+This makes the LightPainter V2 useful for blue hour photography, or for use near street lights.
 An optimal exposure using maximum output level, and a Plexi Rod Bubbles was f/16, ISO100.

 Hotspot correlated colour temperature (CCT), colour rendering index (CRI), and tint (DUV) were measured on 5 brightness modes: